Note: The instructions on this page only apply to those whose outline application has been accepted and who are invited to submit a full application.

 Creating a personal account in Prisma

-Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
+Before you apply, you must create a personal account in Prisma External link., where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.
 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.